 The Whale Hearts

-The third heart was created for Landschaftsverband Westfalen-Lippe (LWL Museum) in Muenster, Germany and the Ubersee Museum in Germany, with authorisation from Te Papa.
+The third heart was created for Landschaftsverband Westfalen-Lippe (LWL Museum) in Muenster, Germany in April 2018.

 This whale heart was fabricated with the same techniques as the fourth whale heart.
 Each one is slightly different and bespoke.

 The second Whale Heart was purpose made for an exhibition by Te Papa Tongarewa National Museum of New Zealand.

 The very first ever Whale Heart the workshop made was a commision from Te Papa Tongarewa National Museum of New Zealand for the 'Whales | Tohorā' exhibition.

 The first miniature reference model was hand sculpted from plasticine.
 This provided a guide to sculpting a polystyrene base by hand, then followed by polystyrene and painting.